sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

     return pd.Series(bb_signals, index=df.index)
 ```

-Looking at the above function, we see that the strategy primarily uses 2 parameters, the lookback period i.e. (*lbk*), and deviation multiplier (*band_dev*).
-In this section we will analyze a host of parameter sets on in sample data (till 2018) using both synthetic prices and actual prices.
+Looking at the above function, we see that the strategy primarily uses 2 parameters, the lookback period i.e. (lbk), and deviation multiplier (band_dev).
+In this section, we will analyze a host of parameter sets on in-sample data (till 2018) using both synthetic prices and actual prices.
 Then compare the performance of these parameters on the observed out-of-sample data (2019-2020).
 The code block below runs all possible combination of parameters *lbk* and *band_dev* on synthetic prices and the actual price series, where *param_list1=[10, 20, 40, 60, 120]* corresponds to *lbk* parameter and *param_list2=[1, 1.5, 2, 2.5, 3]* corresponds to *band_dev* parameter.  </br>
 ``` Note: For sake of simplicity transaction costs and slippages are not considered in these backtests.```

 ```